joaoartursilveira/FlappybirdIA/README.md

 # Flappy Bird
 The game was created using pygame libary, which takes images as input and emulates them. <br/>
 I splitted the module in two files: train_birds.py, which, the name suggests, is the traning part, and test_bird.py, which is the test part. <br/>
+I spiced the game up for the AI to play, as the pipes move vertically in random amplitudes and frequencies.
 There's already a trained AI to play the game for you, but feel free to do as you wish.

 ## Training part